 Here are some things that may give you early indicators that you need to consider adjustments and course-corrections to your B2B SaaS Sales Strategy:

-- You don’t have enough reps on your Prospecting team to help schedule first meetings for your Account Execs (i.e. as we sometimes refer to as “closers” in sales).
+- You don’t have enough SDRs on your Prospecting team to help schedule first meetings for your Account Execs (i.e. as we sometimes refer to as “closers” in sales).

-- You don’t have enough capacity or “quota coverage” – i.e. not enough sales reps (specifically Account Execs who manage Opportunities and close deals) to cover the quota target based on the quota per rep in your sales model.
+- You don’t have enough AE capacity or not enough “quota coverage” – i.e. not enough sales reps (specifically Account Execs who manage Opportunities and close deals) to cover the quota target based on the quota per rep in your sales model.

 - You don’t have enough or the quality of Sales Managers on your team that you need to succeed.

 - Your reps are all doing too many things – this is called “role pollution”

 - Your “New Business” sales team has missed their quota target for 2 consecutive quarters (or 6 months, as many B2B SaaS companies have monthly MRR targets).